necusjz/p/_posts/Design-a-URL-Shortener.md

 It is important for you to walk through the assumptions and calculations with your interviewer so that both of you are on the same page.

 ## Step 2 - Propose high-level design and get buy-in
-In this section, we discuss the API endpoints, URL redirecting, and URL shortening flows.
+In this section, we discuss the API endpoints, URL shortening, and URL redirecting flows.

 ### API endpoints
 API endpoints facilitate the communication between clients and servers.
-We will design the APIs REST-style.
+We will design the APIs in a REST-style.
 If you are unfamiliar with RESTful API, you can consult external materials, such as the one in the reference material [1].
 A URL shortener primary needs two API endpoints:
 - URL shortening.
 To create a new short URL, a client sends a POST request, which contains one parameter: the original long URL.
 The API looks like this:
 _POST api/v1/data/shorten_
     - Request parameter: {longUrl: longURLString}
-    - Return shortURL
+    - Return shortURL.
 - URL redirecting.
 To redirect a short URL to the corresponding long URL, a client sends a GET request.
 The API looks like this:
 _GET api/v1/shortUrl_
-    - Return longURL for HTTP redirection
+    - Return longURL for HTTP redirection.

 ### URL shortening
 Let us assume the short URL looks like this: www.tinyurl.com/{hashValue}.
-To support the URL shortening use case, we must find a hash function fx that maps a long URL to the hashValue, as shown in Figure 1.
+To support the URL shortening use case, we must find a hash function _fx_ that maps a long URL to the hashValue, as shown in Figure 1.
 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/09/02.svg)

 The hash function must satisfy the following requirements: